10 Disaster Recovery Exercise Best Practices

 7. Test All IT Infrastructure Concurrently at Least Once Per Year

-8. Identify Members for the Core DR Response Team
+8. Identify Members for the Core Disaster Recovery Response Team

 The stress of working under time and resource restraints for long hours, often during nights and weekends, is something people cope with in different manners.
 If you are putting together a core response team to lead IT recovery, it’s important to pick people who can work under extreme amounts of pressure (and sleep deprivation).
 During an exercise or test, identify those individuals who can remain calm and collected.